The ABCD of topological recursion: Kontsevich-Soibelman approach to topological recursion

 We now collect the various terms

-We already proved that $F_{0,4}$ and $F_{1,2}$ are symmetric, and all the non-red terms are obviously symmetric by permutation of $i$ and $j$.
+In the right-hand side, the third term of type $CA$ in the first sum comes from the last term in the previous equation, and to obtain the second term in the bracket in the fourth (resp. fifth) line we have renamed the dummy indices $b \leftrightarrow c$ (resp. $b \leftrightarrow d$).
+The non-red terms are obviously symmetric by permutation of $i$ and $j$.
 The three relations \eqref{BBACeq}-\eqref{BCeq}-\eqref{BAeq} allow the conclusion that the red terms are also symmetric.
 So, $F_{g,n}(i,j,K)$ is fully symmetric, and by induction this entails the claim. $\Box$